 The Icefields Parkway

 The Alberta Badlands is home to the largest deposits of dinosaur bones in the world.
 Explore some of the most remarkable rock formations and fossil beds here.
 The best time to visit is in summer.
 The Royal Tyrrell Museum houses one of the world’s largest displays of dinosaurs.
-Go hiking through the beautiful badlands right outside the museum itself and enjoy the scenery and wildlife viewing.
+Go hiking through the splendid badlands right outside the museum itself and enjoy the scenery and wildlife viewing.
 Visit the world’s largest dinosaur, sit in its mouth, and take in the view.

 The Northern Lights